-For more information about DEP report submission, please visit the First 5 California Program guides webpage at www.sco.ca.gov/aud_counties_audit_guides_first5.html and click on "First 5 Advisory 2022-07."
+For more information about DEP report submission, please visit the SCO website at www.sco.ca.gov/Files-AUD/First_5 Advisory 2022-07.pdf.

 2) Reports sent through a private carrier (UPS, Federal Express, etc.) that requires a physical address should be sent to: